epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

     <!-- JavaScript will populate this -->
 </select>

-Whether it’s the dramatic shifts in economic fortunes or the ethical dilemmas of financial decisions, each selected theme offers a unique window into how money shapes stories on the silver screen.
+Whether it’s the dramatic shifts in economic fortunes or financial crime and scandals, each selected theme offers a unique window into how money shapes stories on the silver screen.

 <!-- Table to display results -->
 <table id="resultsTable">